 The Sixteen has widened its reach at home in recent years as ‘The Voices of Classic FM’, Associate Artists of The Bridgewater Hall and Artistic Associates of Kings Place, and with an ongoing Artist Residency at Wigmore Hall.
 Since 2000 its annual Choral Pilgrimage has brought the ensemble to Britain’s great cathedrals and abbeys to perform sacred music in the spaces for which it was conceived.
 Appearances in the BBC television series Sacred Music, presented by Simon Russell Beale, have also helped grow The Sixteen’s audience.
 The most recent edition, an hour-long programme entitled Monteverdi in Mantua: The Genius of the Vespers, was first broadcast in 2015.

-‘No praise would be too high for the range of The Sixteen, from seraphic notes on the brink of audibility to a richness of which a Russian choral ensemble would be proud,’ concluded one reviewer following the world premiere performance of Sir James MacMillan’s Stabat Mater.
-The work, first performed at London’s Barbican Centre in October 2016, and later streamed live from the Sistine Chapel, was commissioned for The Sixteen by the Genesis Foundation.
+‘No praise would be too high for the range of The Sixteen, from seraphic notes on the brink of audibility to a richness of which a Russian choral ensemble would be proud,’ concluded one reviewer following the world premiere performance of Sir James MacMillan’s Stabat Mater, commissioned for The Sixteen by the Genesis Foundation.
+The work, first performed at London’s Barbican in October 2016, was later streamed live from the Sistine Chapel and recently received its US premiere at the Lincoln Centre, New York.
 Their long-standing relationship with James MacMillan has continued to flourish. with the group recently performing the world premiere of his Fifth Symphony at the 2019 Edinburgh International Festival.

 International tours are an essential part of life for The Sixteen.
 The ensemble makes regular visits to major concert halls and festivals throughout Europe, Asia, Australia and the Americas.
 It gave its first tour of China in October 2017, followed soon after by debut concerts in Estonia and Lithuania.
 The Sixteen’s touring credits include performances at the Cité de la musique in Paris, Amsterdam’s Concertgebouw and Vienna’s Musikverein, together with appearances at the BBC Proms and the Edinburgh, Hong Kong, Istanbul, Lucerne, Prague and Salzburg festivals.